-Treatment for osteomyelitis is usually conservative (nonsurgical) and based primarily on use of intravenous antibiotic treatment.
-Occasionally, surgery may be necessary to alleviate pressure on the nerves, clean out infected material, and/or stabilize the spine.
+Treatment for vertebral osteomyelitis is usually conservative (meaning nonsurgical) and based primarily on use of intravenous antibiotic treatment.
+Occasionally, surgery may be necessary to alleviate pressure on the spinal nerves, clean out infected material, and/or stabilize the spine.

 Most cases of vertebral osteomyelitis are caused by Staphyloccocus Aureus, which is generally very sensitive to antibiotics.
 The intravenous antibiotic treatment usually takes about four weeks, and then is usually followed by about two weeks of oral antibiotics.
-For infection caused by tuberculosis, a year of oral antibiotic treatment is often necessary.
+For infection caused by tuberculosis, patients are often required to take three drugs for up to one year.

 Surgical decompression is necessary if an epidural abscess places pressure on the neural elements.
 Because surgical decompression often destabilizes the spine further, instrumentation and fusion are also frequently included to prevent worsening deformity and pain.